-In the Bearley Neighbourhood Plan Survey of April 2015, an overwhelming majority of respondents (94%) wished for Bearley to seek to remain in the Green Belt, even though SDC declared that no review of the Green Belt boundaries would be undertaken.
+In the Bearley Neighbourhood Plan Survey of April 2015, an overwhelming majority of respondents (94%) wished for Bearley to seek to remain in the Green Belt.

 In responding to the Neighbourhood Plan Survey, some 63% of respondents agreed the Plan should encourage the majority of new houses to be built in one moderately sized location, with the same number agreeing that the plan should encourage gradual development of infill locations.